pymc-devs/pytensor/doc/extending/ctype.rst

    nor ``break`` outside of your own loops or ``goto`` to strange places or anything like that.
-Failure to comply with this restriction could lead to erratic behavior, segfaults and/or memory leaks because Pytensor defines its own cleanup system and assumes that you are not meddling with it.
+Failure to comply with this restriction could lead to erratic behavior, segfaults and/or memory leaks because PyTensor defines its own cleanup system and assumes that you are not meddling with it.
 Furthermore, advanced operations or types might do code transformations on your code such as inserting it in a loop -- in that case they can call your